A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Introduction

 The celebrated \textit{canonical Ramsey theorem} of Erd\H{o}s and Rado \cite{ER50} implies that if $n$ is large enough in terms of $m\in \mathbb{N}$, then any colouring of $K_n$ results in a copy of $K_m$ that is either monochromatic, rainbow or lexicographic.
 This theorem serves as a beautiful example of the popular Ramsey theory maxim that there is an inevitable order amongst chaos.
-Applying the canonical Ramsey theorem with $m=v(H)$ implies the existence of~$H$ with certain colour patterns.
+Applying the canonical Ramsey theorem with $m=v(H)$ implies the existence of copies of~$H$ with certain colourings.
 The following definition captures this behaviour.

-\begin{definition}[The canonical Ramsey property] Given a graph $H$ and an ordering~$\sigma$ of~$V(H)$, a coloured copy of $H$ is \emph{canonical with respect to $\sigma$} if it is monochromatic, rainbow or lexicographic with respect to $\sigma$.
+\begin{definition}[The canonical Ramsey property] Given a graph $H$ and an ordering~$\sigma$ of~$V(H)$, an edge-coloured copy of $H$ is \emph{canonical with respect to $\sigma$} if it is monochromatic, rainbow or lexicographic with respect to $\sigma$.
 A graph $G$ has the \emph{$H$-canonical Ramsey property}, denoted $G\canarrow H$, if for every edge colouring $\chi:E(G)\rightarrow \bbn$ and every ordering~$\sigma$ of~$V(H)$, there is a copy of $H$ which is canonical with respect to~$\sigma$. \end{definition}

-Note that in the case that there are neither monochromatic nor rainbow copies of $H$, our definition requires copies of $H$ with \textit{all} possible lexicographic colourings.
-As observed by Jamison and West~\cite{JW04}, the canonical Ramsey theorem implies that for any $H$, a set~$S$ of colour patterns of $H$ is unavoidable in all colourings of large enough cliques if and only if $S$ contains the monochromatic pattern, the rainbow pattern and at least one lexicographic pattern.
-Hence our notion of $G$ having the $H$-canonical Ramsey property is as strong as possible; any set of colour patterns that is unavoidable in large enough cliques should be unavoidable in all colourings of $G$.
+Note that in the case that there are neither monochromatic nor rainbow copies of $H$, our definition requires copies of $H$ with \textit{all} possible lexicographic colourings (that is, for every~$\sigma$, we require a lexicographic colouring with respect to~$\sigma$).
+This notion of a canonical Ramsey property is therefore as strong as possible: there is no other \textit{colour pattern}\footnote{A colour pattern of a graph~$H$ is a partition of its edge set.} that one can guarantee when avoiding monochromatic and rainbow copies of $H$.
+Indeed, as observed by Jamison and West~\cite{JW04}, the canonical Ramsey theorem implies that for any $H$, a set~$\cC$ of colour patterns of~$H$ is \textit{unavoidable} in all colourings of large enough cliques\footnote{That is, large enough cliques are such that any colouring of their edges admits a copy of~$H$ whose edges are partitioned according to one of the given patterns.} if and only if $\cC$ contains the monochromatic pattern, the rainbow pattern and at least one lexicographic pattern.
 Alternative definitions of canonical Ramsey properties are discussed in Section~\ref{sec:alts}.